About the interactive content webinar

 There are many different opt-in options for interactive content.

 Place your lead-gen form with a maximum of 5-6 input fields at the very start, before your users begin consuming your interactive content.

-This works for quizzes, assessments, calculators or solution builders.
-Keep your questionnaire open – let people answer all the questions without requiring them to fill out anything – but gate the results.
+Quizzes, assessments, calculators or solution builders can hook your customer with gated results.
+Keep your questionnaire open.
+Let people answer all the questions without requiring them to fill out anything, but gate the results.

 With this tactic, you’re not making it mandatory to fill out any form, but suggesting it before the results are revealed to the user.
-Here, you point out the value of subscribing to your newsletter/blog and encourage people to fill it with a highlighted CTA – and make the ‘skip this’ button less attractive.
+Therefore, you point out the value of subscribing to your newsletter/blog and encourage people to fill it with a highlighted CTA.
+You can also make the ‘skip this’ button less attractive.

-This works well for interactive videos or e-books.
-Here you allow the user to view or read a certain amount of the content, and gate the rest with a lead-gen form.
+Partially-gated content works well for interactive videos or e-books.
+Basically, you allow the user to view or read a certain amount of the content and gate the rest with a lead-gen form.

 Turn your interactive quizzes, polls, calendars or countdowns into contests.
 Use the allure of a great giveaway or prize to get people to fill out a short lead form.